Randalls: Safeway

 In 1999, Safeway Inc., a Fortune 50 company and one of the largest food and drug retailers in North America based on sales, bought the then 116-store Randalls/Tom Thumb chain.
 The purchase was announced on Friday July 23, 1999.
 Safeway retained the Randalls name in Houston and Austin and the Tom Thumb and Simon David names in Dallas/Fort Worth, but replaced many of the Randalls/Tom Thumb "Remarkable" and President's Choice store brands with Safeway private label items.
 Randalls Food Markets, Inc., became a division of Safeway and changed its division name to Randalls Food & Drugs.
 By 2001, Randalls operated 46 stores in the Houston area, 12 stores in Austin and 69 stores in the Dallas/Ft.
 Worth area (under the Tom Thumb and Simon David banners).

 In early 2005, Safeway was rumored to be attempting to sell the then 138-store Texas division.
 Instead, Safeway announced by the end of the year it would close 15 Randalls stores in the Houston area, one in Austin, and nine Tom Thumb stores in the Dallas–Fort Worth area.
 Following the closures Randalls/Tom Thumb operated 62 stores in Dallas, 36 in Houston and 14 in Austin.
 Safeway said the move would revitalize the Texas division and that it planned to remodel stores to fit its nationally implemented "Lifestyle" format and introduce proprietary products.
 The new Lifestyle format features an expanded selection of perishables and a number of unique offerings, including a large selection of natural and organic foods, full-service meat counters, full-service bakeries and floral design centers, as well as sushi bars and olive bars.
 As a result of intense competition in Randalls operating markets, the "Lifestyle" format stores are Safeway's response in an attempt to recover lost market share.
 In Houston, market share fell to 6.9% in 2006.

 In early 2020, the Randalls store in The Woodlands north of Houston which carried many Safeway branded items liquidated inventory and closed permanently.
-In early 2022, the last remaining Randalls store in Sugar Land, southwest of Houston, also was liquidated and closed.
+In 2021 Randall store in Bellaire, Texas closing In early 2022, the last remaining Randalls store in Sugar Land, Texas southwest of Houston, also was liquidated and closed.
 This store had opened in the early 1980's as First Colony was just starting to be built.
 Other Sugar Land locations were at 6 & Austin Parkway, and in New Territory, both of which closed in the mid-late 2000's.